grafana/grafana/packages/grafana-toolkit/README.md

 1. Clone [Grafana repository](https://github.com/grafana/grafana).
 2. Navigate to the directory you have cloned Grafana repo to and then run `yarn install --immutable`.
-3. Navigate to `<GRAFANA_DIR>/packages/grafana-toolkit` and then run `yarn link`.
-4. Navigate to the directory where your plugin code is and then run `npx grafana-toolkit plugin:dev --yarnlink`.
-This adds all dependencies required by grafana-toolkit to your project, as well as link your local grafana-toolkit version to be used by the plugin.
+3. Navigate to the directory where your plugin code is and then run `yarn link <GRAFANA_DIR>/packages/grafana-toolkit`.
+This uses yarn berry's `portal` protocol to "link" both the grafana-toolkit package and it's dependencies into your plugin code allowing you to develop toolkit and test changes against plugin code.

 ### Debug grafana-toolkit